About the Order Manufacture Picklist report

 How manufacture statuses affect the picklist

-The picklist works at the order level, not the individual manufacture level.
-Craftybase looks at whether an order has been marked as manufactured — not at the status of any specific manufacture run linked to it.
-An order is treated as manufactured once all its line items have a manufacture assigned and the order has been marked with a manufacture date.
+The app works at the order level when generating the picklist — it checks whether an order has been marked as manufactured, rather than checking the status of individual manufacture runs linked to it.
+An order is treated as manufactured once all its line items have a manufacture assigned and the order has been given a manufacture date.

 This means the picklist is most accurate when run before any manufactures are completed — it shows you exactly what you need to produce everything that is still outstanding.